jeanbourgain8/jeanbourgain8.github.io/posts/Blogsite/2023-03-03-10:15:45/index.md

 **The Cherry of this PhD Plan:** The change of my primary area of research from Theoretical CS to Theoretical Economics - Mechanism Design, Game Theory, Choices, Auctions, Networks etc., all of these topics concern with the operations happening in strategic environments, which exactly is what happens to be my job as IFS.
 This convergence of my research and professional interests is a blessing.
 Also, by obtaining a PhD in Economics, I will get to lead the Economics Wing within the Foreign Services Divisions.

-**Thus, in the end, with all my personal, professional & many other interests converging altogether  into one beautiful circle.**
+**Thus, in the end, all my personal, professional & all kinds of interests have converged altogether into one beautiful circle.**

 ---